 Crossing the Mersey by ferry just has to be done.
 On the other side you’ll find the Wirral where must-see attractions include the picturesque Port Sunlight Village with its Lady Lever Art Gallery.
 Although run by Mersey Ferries, the service is owned by Merseytravel, meaning you can buy a ticket that covers bus, rail and river crossings.

 When it come to travelling by bike, Liverpool is a cyclist’s dream.
-Not only are there designated cycle lanes and routes all over the city centre, Liverpool ONE shopping centre has its own state-of-the-art cycle store with 50 cycle bays, CCTV and 24-hour access for a measly £1 per day.
+Not only are there designated cycle lanes and routes all over the city centre, Liverpool ONE shopping centre has its own state-of-the-art cycle store with 50 cycle bays, CCTV and 24-hour access.
 CityBikes can be hired from as little as £3 per day from 100 docking stations across the city.

 Want to beat the city centre traffic?
 Take the train!
 Nowhere in the city is far from a station – there are 66 in and around the Liverpool area.
 Run by Merseyrail, trains are frequent, and there are four underground stations - Liverpool Central, James Street, Lime Street lower level and Moorfields.
 Tickets are easy peasy too, with Day Savers for individual travel and the Merseyrail Family Ticket if you’re all going together.

 The main station in Liverpool is Liverpool Lime Street, and it’s the oldest grand terminus mainline station still in use in the world.
 Use Lime Street to pick up the TransPennine Express to Newcastle via Manchester Victoria, Leeds and York, or to catch the Virgin Trains service to London Euston.
 Arriving into Lime Street?
 You won’t have far to walk, because our hotel near Lime Street Station is just a short wheelie-suitcase trundle away.